sweng-epfl/public/exams/midterm/2021-exam-1-solutions/ReadMe.md

 # Software Engineering - Exam 1

-Welcome to the first exam!
-It's worth 18% of your final grade, so take it seriously but don't freak out, it'll be fine! :smile:

 Grading will be done on the state of the `exam-GASPAR` repository at **12:00 on Friday, October 22, 2021**, and access to this repo will be terminated at that point.

 There are two kinds of questions in this exam: free-form theory questions and code questions.